 Australian Projects

-The Cummins, Brooker and Harris Greenstone Projects are located in the Tier 1 exploration and mining district of South Australia, which is often considered to be Australia’s most supportive Uranium Mining jurisdiction and where Core Energy already holds the Western Eyre Peninsula (“WEP”) Project.
+The Cummins and Brooker Projects are located in the Tier 1 exploration and mining district of South Australia, which is often considered to be Australia’s most supportive Uranium Mining jurisdiction and where Core Energy already holds the Western Eyre Peninsula (“WEP”) Project.

 This region of South Australia hosts several world class operating uranium mines, including the Olympic Dam Mine (BHP Group Ltd, ASX:BHP), the Honeymoon Project (Boss Energy, ASX:BOE), and Heathgate’s Four Mile Mine.
 In addition, Alligator Energy (ASX:AGE) is currently advancing its Samphire Uranium Project, where it is proposing to extract uranium via In-Situ Recovery (“ISR”), from palaeochannels similar in nature to those identified in historic drilling on Core Energy’s Cummins Project.